IATI/D-Portal/plated/README.md

 	plated/build

-Build the static website.
+Build the static website, once.

 	plated/watch

-Watch the plated/source directory and rebuild when files are changes.
+Watch the plated/source directory and continously build the static website when files are changes.

 	plated/serve